Bingle-Proxy/Request-Web-Proxy/README.md

-# Request Free Web Proxy For Everyone
+# Request Free Web Proxy Website For Everyone

 Creating a free high-speed web proxy with your name and information *(yourname).bingle.pw*